(Click on pictures for larger view.)

 There was the wonderful jazz ballet ‘Frankie and Johnny’ choreographed by C. G. Kruuse, in November 1955.
 Carl-Gustaf Kruuse was not Alvin Ailey, but it was my first jazz ballet and I was spellbound.
-Kruuse, usually a rather traditional choreographer at Malmö City Theater, outdid himself this time.
+Kruuse, usually a rather traditional choreographer at Malmö City Theater, this time outdid himself.
 It was real jazz ballet and I was bewitched.

 At another student evening in 1955 we saw the most extraordinary performer, also a first for me, the masterful mime, Marcel Marceau.
 It was like magic, ‘seeing’ him open doors that were not there, getting into a room that wasn’t there, sitting down on a chair that wasn’t there… Or sensuously dancing with a woman when he was alone on the stage.
 I saw him again in New York City and I could never tire of a superbly skillful mime like Marcel Marceau.
 A couple of decades later, in San Francisco with John, we saw mimes that had certainly been influenced by Marcel Marceau. although very different.
 Outside a central theater in downtown S.F. there were numerous mimes standing absolutely still for hours, or so it seemed, painted white like the French master of mime. but no sketches there.
 Quite memorable, nevertheless.

 The most traditional entertainment form in Lund was by far the spex (an ancient abbreviation of spectacle), created by a group of men called Lundaspexarna.
 Those amateur comedies were deliberately vulgar parodies on Latin and Greek dramas and the ’modern’ form of spex dates from the years in the mid 19th century when classical studies were far more central at the universities than they are today or were in my days.
 Uppsala was actually the university where the spex was born around the middle of the 19th century, but Lund opened up to the tradition a couple of decades later 2

 Today there are at least four universities in Sweden where the spex has long-running traditions.
 All the actors have always been men and they still are, and this is of course partly because of the link to antique Greek theater.